 3. Homework, where the students have to search, read and acquire basic information for each topic of the course, which will help them to better understand more advanced topics that will be explained during the aggregated classes.
 Furthermore, the students have to solve basic problems both individually and within work groups.
 This activities will be drive by the teachers following the chronogram of the course and providing different material to the student to help them with these activities.
 (PO d)

 4 Group Review Classes, for specific preparation of evaluation I and II.

 ASSESSMENT SYSTEM

-The assessment system follows the guidelines included in the University rules approved during the meeting celebrated on May 31st, 2011.
+The assessment system follows the guidelines included in the corresponding normative approved by government council of the University on May 31st, 2011.